makokendev/tv-maze-service/README.md

 [![Build Status](https://travis-ci.org/joemccann/dillinger.svg?branch=master)](https://travis-ci.org/joemccann/dillinger)

 This project is a demo solution for the TvMaze coding challenge outlined in the TvMazeScraper.pdf found in the root of the repository.

-Instead of a more traditional approach of using a concurrent HttpClient along with Polly (for handling retries / backoff policy) I decided to instead use an existing AWS cloud solution template, and so was able to quickly spin up a few AWS services to handle the scraping work against TvMaze API.
+The implementation is making use an existing AWS cloud solution template, which allows to quickly spin up AWS services to handle the scraping work and serve the results with a web api.

-The basic idea here is to use SQS for populating a queue of scraping requests.
-I can then let AWS scale on its own as many lambda functions as needed to process all the scraping requests from that queue.
-DynamoDb is used for persisting the data.
+The basic idea here is to use SQS for populating a queue of scrape request messages.
+A message handler (lamdba function) is then picking up messages from the queue and making the actual scraping work.
+The lambda function can then be scaled to finish the scrape work in less than 5 minutes.
+DynamoDb table is used for persisting the data.
+AWS API Gateway and .NET 6 Web API serve the data from the same DynamoDb table.

 ### Technologies

 * .NET 6.0
 * AWS CDK
 * CakeBuild
-* AWS SQS
+* AWS SQS/SNS
 * AWS DynamoDb
 * AWS API Gateway